scharm-to-charm/scharm-fitter/README.md

    centered on the nominal value.

 Signal points must be of the form "`scharm-` scharm mass `-` lsp mass".
 The masses can be arbitrary integers.
-The `BACKGROUND` names are arbitrary.
+Data points should be entered as `data`, and the `BACKGROUND` names are arbitrary.

 Values given by `YIELD` and `STATISTICAL_UNCERTAINTY` should be absolute.
 Relative uncertainties are specified with `1.0` meaning "no variation", e.g. a variation that is expected to fluctuate by 20% in each direction would be `[0.8, 1.2]`.
+Specifying a systematic in the form `REGION_NAME: [DOWN, UP]` applies the systematic to all samples in the region.

 #### Fit Config File